strf0x1/deep-research-strands/README.md

 - `EXA_NORMAL_PRIORITY_RESULTS` - Number of results for normal-priority queries (default: `15`)
 - `EXA_SIMILAR_RESULTS` - Number of similar content results per query (default: `5`)

+#### NCI (Narrative Credibility Index) Scoring
+The agent includes optional NCI scoring to detect potential narrative manipulation and psyop campaigns in search results:
+- `NCI_SCORING_ENABLED` - Enable NCI scoring analysis (`true` or `false`, default: `false`)
+- `NCI_SCORE_THRESHOLD` - Minimum credibility score to accept sources (0-20, default: `6`)
+- `NCI_TOP_N_SOURCES` - Number of top search results to analyze with NCI scoring (default: `5`)

+**About NCI Scoring**: The Narrative Credibility Index is a 20-criterion framework for detecting manipulation tactics in text.
+It analyzes sources for indicators such as emotional manipulation, uniform messaging, logical fallacies, tribal division, and other psychological techniques commonly used in coordinated disinformation campaigns.
+Each analyzed source receives an aggregate score (0-20) and a risk level (LOW, MODERATE, HIGH, CRITICAL) to help identify potentially unreliable or manipulative content.

 **Example `.env` file:**
 ```bash
 # API Keys (Required)